Remarks on Uniformly Symmetrically Continuous Functions

 \section{Introduction and Preliminaries}

-The concept of continuity and any concept involving continuity play a very important role in real analysis, functional analysis, and topology.
+The concept of continuity plays a very important role in real analysis, functional analysis, and topology.
 There are various types of continuities, four of which will be discussed in this article.
 Let $\mathbb R$ be the set of real numbers, $A$ a nonempty subset of $\mathbb R$, and $f: A \rightarrow \mathbb R$. \begin{itemize} \item[(i)] The function $f$ is said to be continuous at a point $a\in A$ if for every $\varepsilon > 0$, there exists a $\delta > 0$ such that $|f(x) - f(a)| < \varepsilon$ whenever $x\in A$ and $|x- a| < \delta$.
 We say that $f$ is continuous on $A$ if it is continuous at each point of $A$. \item[(ii)] The function $f$ is said to be uniformly continuous on $A$ if for every $\varepsilon > 0$, there exists a $\delta > 0$ such that $|f(x)-f(y)| < \varepsilon$ whenever $x, y\in A$ and $|x- y| < \delta$. \item [(iii)] The function $f$ is said to be symmetrically continuous at $a\in A$ if for every $\varepsilon > 0$, there exists a $\delta > 0$ such that $|f(a+h) - f(a-h)| < \varepsilon$ for all $h\in\mathbb R$ such that $|h| < \delta$, $a+h\in A$ and $a-h\in A$.
-We say that $f$ is symmetrically continuous on $A$ if it is symmetrically continuous at every point of $A$. \end{itemize} Like continuous functions, symmetrically continuous functions have been studied thoroughly by many authors, see for example in \cite{Be, Da, Do, H, Ok, Po1, Po2, Pon, Ros, S, S2, Th}.
+We say that $f$ is symmetrically continuous on $A$ if it is symmetrically continuous at every point of $A$. \end{itemize} Like continuous functions, symmetrically continuous functions have been studied thoroughly by many authors, see for example in \cite{Be}, \cite{Da}, \cite{Do}, \cite{H}, \cite{Ok}, \cite{Po1}, \cite{Po2}, \cite{Pon}, \cite{Ros}, \cite{S}, \cite{S2}, and \cite{Th}.
 In particular, Marcus \cite{Ma} writes an article on various types of symmetry on the real line such as symmetric sets, asymmetric sets, antisymmetric sets, symmetric functions, symmetric continuities, and symmetric derivatives.